 Reset Network Settings

-Resetting your iPhone’s network settings will restore all of its Cellular, Wi-Fi, Bluetooth, and VPN settings to factory defaults.
+Resetting your iPhone’s network settings will restore all of its Cellular, Wi-Fi, APN, and VPN settings to factory defaults.
 By restoring these settings to factory defaults, we may be able to fix a software problem by completely erasing it from your iPhone.

 To reset network settings on your iPhone, go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Then, tap Reset Network Settings when the confirmation alert appears on the display.
 Your iPhone will reset and turn back on once it’s finished.